AlexTheM8/AiAi-AI/README.md

 ```

 ### Dolphin Emulation Config
-TODO
+For best results, the following settings should be configured for the Dolphin Emulator.

+- In Graphics settings, General, aspect ratio should be set to `Auto` or `Force 3:4`
+- In Graphics settings, General, `Auto-Adjust Window Size` should be checked
+- In Graphics settings, Enhancements, Internal Resolution should be set to `Native 640x528`
+- In Config, Interface, `Keep Window on Top` should be checked
+- In Config, Interface, `Show On-Screen Display Messages` should be un-checked
+- In Config, Interface, `Show Active Title in Window Title` should be checked
+- In Config, Interface, `Pause on Focus Loss` should be un-checked

 ### Requirements
-The code of this project was programmed using `Python 3.9.0`.
-It is currently unknown if this project is functional in any other Python version.
+The code of this project was programmed using `Python 3.9.0` on a Windows 10 machine.
+It is currently unknown if this project is functional in any other Python version or OS.

 Once downloaded, navigate into the project folder and execute the following command to install the Python dependency libraries: